Good method for conceal carry while running

 Let's face it, after running 10 miles you probably won't draw your handgun as quickly as you would at full power.
 Running around and staying active puts your mind and physical energy into other things, so you lose some of your tactical advantage.
 This means that we need to give you every advantage possible to make up for this.

 Although sometimes it's your only option, consider straying away from placing your gun in a fanny pack or backpack.
 It's better than not carrying at all, but an attacker is not going to wait for your to fumble around with your zipper.
+Though you can use a backpack holster which will firmly attach your handgun to the backpack strap.

 Since concealed carry for athletes makes you a tad slower on the draw, situational awareness is your best friend.
 Workout with a friend or two in order to increase the amount of eyes you have looking for threats.
 Don't listen to music, particularly if you are running in an urban area.
 Hearing footsteps two seconds earlier might be your salvation.
 It's also wise to bring along a cell phone so you can quickly call for help after an altercation subsides.